-The federal government provides funding for several programs of the Participants, including programs that benefit educationally disadvantaged students and students with limited English skills, and that provide other specialized services to students and administration.
-The Participants are unable to predict variations in the amount and types of federal funding for such programs during any Fiscal Year.
+The federal government provides funding for several programs of the Participant, including programs that benefit educationally disadvantaged students and students with limited English skills, and that provide other specialized services to students and administration.
+The Participant is unable to predict variations in the amount and types of federal funding for such programs during any Fiscal Year.